 Danielle Ceja, EdS – School Psychologist – danielle@creedek12.net

-Jennifer Johnson- Exceptional Student Services Teacher - jennifer.johnson@creedek12.net
+Jennifer Johnson- Principal - jennifer.johnson@creedek12.net

 MISSION STATEMENT